 Russel Albert Daniels is a documentary photographer and visual storyteller based in Ute, Paiute, Navajo, Goshute, and Shoshone territories in Utah.

 He describes himself - I’m an Interior West mutt and a sixth generation Utahan.
-I descend from a polygamist Mormon frontiersman, a 1840's Navajo slave child, danish/english cattle ranchers and settlers, and a Ho-Chunk and french boarding school teacher.
+I descend from a 19th century polygamist Mormon frontiersman, a Navajo slave child, danish/english settlers, and a Ho-Chunk/french boarding school teacher.
 I grew up assimilated, sort of, in the suburbs of Salt Lake City.

 Russel specializes in reportage and portraiture and has worked as a freelance photojournalist for print, online, and wire services.
 He also shoots and produces short news and documentary video.

 He received a BA in photojournalism from The School of Journalism at The University of Montana at which time he was an American Indian Journalism Institute and Chips Quinn scholar at the Freedom Forum.

 His work has appeared in Elsevier, Gizmodo, The New York Times, Washington Post, Latino USA, The Wall Street Journal, LA Times, Patch, and The Bay Citizen.